EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 {{< note title="A note on provenance" >}}
 I originally wrote [this guide](https://uwcs.co.uk/resources/github-token-authentication/) for the University of Warwick Computing Society to pre-empt common issues when authenticating to GitHub from the command line during academic workshops, such as [Git Good](https://uwcs.co.uk/resources/git-good/).

+Since I wrote the guide, I have switched from using personal access tokens to SSH keys for authentication.
+This incurs the slight annoyance of requiring SSH rather than HTTPS remotes, but avoids the requirement of storing plaintext tokens locally -- instead using a password-protected SSH key.
+Additionally, on MacOS, the password can be stored in the user keychain, so is not prompted each time.
 {{< /note >}}

 ## Why do I need to do this?